nicocouz/Tealium_NavBar_ColorChange/README.md

 # Tealium_NavBar_ColorChange
-Modify navbar background color for a specific profil
+** Goal** : Modify navbar background color for a specific profil

-Creation of a Chrome extension and use of [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) constructor to listen to the DOM changes
+_Creation of a Chrome extension and use of [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) constructor to listen to the DOM changes _

 **Before** :